“Community Property” and Estate Planning

 Other property not considered community property is property you owned before you moved to a community property state (for example, if you were married in Oregon, bought a house, and then moved to Washington, keeping that house, the property earned by the wife is hers and the property earned by the husband is his).

 Why is this Important?

-It is extremely important because it can have a dramatic effect on where antibiotics generic and brand names your property goes when one spouse passes away.
+It is extremely important because it can have a dramatic effect on where your property goes when one spouse passes away.